Air transports of heads of state and government: Turkey

-The government of Turkey has a VIP fleet which is maintained by Turkish Airlines for and on behalf of the President of the Republic.
+The government of Turkey has a VIP fleet which is maintained by Turkish Airlines for and on behalf of the President.
 Airplanes and helicopters use the state aircraft hangar at Ankara Esenboğa Airport as its main base, which was opened in 2013.
 The maintenance and parking operations of these aircraft and helicopters are performed here.
-The airplanes and helicopters are used for the domestic and international flights of the President, Vice Presidents, the Speaker of the Grand National Assembly and the Ministers.
+The airplanes and helicopters are used for the domestic and international flights of the President, Vice presidents, the Speaker of the Grand National Assembly and ministers.
 In 2016, there was a total of 2026 flight hours performed by 11 aircraft.
 In the same year, the three helicopters flew together for a total of 485 hours.
-Flight operations and catering services of the aircraft is done by the Turkish Airlines staff, while the maintenance of aircraft is done by Turkish Technic staff.
+Flight operations and catering services of the aircraft is done by Turkish Airlines staff, while the maintenance of aircraft is done by Turkish Technic staff.
 The maintenance and flight operations of the helicopters are carried out by Presidential personnel.

 The composition of the Turkish government fleet is shown in the table below.

-The Airbus A340-500 was purchased from the Tunisian government after President Ben Ali, who ordered it to replace a Boeing BBJ, was ousted.
+The Airbus A340-500 was purchased from the Tunisian government after President Zine El Abidine Ben Ali, who ordered it to replace a Boeing BBJ, was ousted.

 A heavily modified Boeing 747-8 was gifted to Turkey by the royal family of Qatar.

-When the President of the Turkish Republic is on board any aircraft, the call-sign is "Turkish Republic One".
+When the President is on board any aircraft, the call-sign is "Turkish Republic One"/TRK1.

-Turkmenistan

-To transport the President and top officials of the state, Turkmenistan Airlines uses one Boeing 777-200LR of a special configuration (reg: EZ-A777), two Boeing 737-700 (reg: EZ-A007 and EZ-A700), one Bombardier CRJ700 Challenger 870 (reg: EZ-B024) and two Bombardier Challenger 605 (reg: EZ-B022 and EZ-B023).

-Tuvalu

-The government uses commercial aircraft for travel.

-Uganda

-The Gulfstream Aerospace G550 (reg: 5X-UGF) is used to transport the President and government officials.

-The Ugandan president uses a Mil Mi-171 of the Uganda People's Defence Force for internal flights.
-The helicopter was delivered in early 2016 after the government had budgeted 11.3 billion Ugandan Shillings for the new helicopter.
-It is equipped with a cloak room, snackbar, bathroom and luggage compartment and seats up to 12 passengers.